 Are you looking for a broker to invest in Forex online or with whom to trade on the Stock Exchange or with commodities through CFDs?
 Admiral Markets can be a great choice.
 In this review, we will introduce you to the broker and review his strengths or weaknesses.
 However, there is a broker that people consider as an interesting alternative to Admiral Markets, i.e., Plus500.
-We’ll look into that in the review section, needless to mention Plus500 allows to operate without having to pay operating fees (CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 74-89% of retail investor accounts lose money when trading CFDs.
+We’ll look into that in the review section, needless to mention Plus500 allows to operate without having to pay operating fees (76,4% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money).

 Despite Plus500 being reviewed positively, this is a review from Admiral Markets.
 Admiral Markets has been offering its services since 2001.
 Therefore, it has gained enough experience to offer us certain trust.
 Either way, we’ll examine whether it is reliable to study the regulation.
 Afterwards, we’ll stop and examine its trading characteristics; i.e., the commissions, the platform, etc.